 The Right Mix for Success

 The trick to successfully hosting any party is to blend just the right amounts of excitement and comfort.
-With these company Christmas party ideas, you can host a party that staff look forward to attending rather than coming up with excuses for avoiding.
+With these company Christmas party ideas, you can host a party that the staff looks forward to attending instead of coming up with excuses for avoiding.